 You can get faster control of a situation using your upper body in the short range.
 If your opponent attempts in the punching range, you will be faster in punching him than attempting to block his kick.

-If your kick was not executed in the optimal conditions you need to retract your leg fast, and retract your body and use another kick or shift gears to using your hands…
+If your kick was not executed in the optimal conditions you need to retract your leg fast, and retract your body and use another kick or shift gears to attacking with your hands…

 Executing weak strikes might buy few split seconds to prepare for a better strike.
 However, a trained opponent might use that time to strike back harder.
 That means that if your strikes do not have enough force or direct baffling effects on the opponent’s vision they will hardy stop a trained opponent's direct attack or well executed defense and counter attack.